renegng/contact-os/README.md

 - Google's Material Design, Workbox and Firebase team, for making the web awesome!
 - Polymer Project, for an amazing main HTML PWA Template structure.
 - Python, Flask, NodeJS, SQLAlchemy(-Utils), Migrate, Alembic, WTForms, Login, Cryptography GitHub and everyone's amazing frameworks.
+- MySQL, Firebase, ElasticSearch for amazing Databases with amazing features.
-- PeerJS, simple-peer, SaltyRTC for their wonderful frameworks to implement WebRTC.
+- SocketIO and simple-peer for their wonderful frameworks to implement WebRTC.
 - dr5hn's Countries States Cities Database for providing an amazing location DB.
 - Localforage for their simple and amazing localStorage wrapper.
 - jsCalendar for their amazing simple modern calendar library.